Built by Metorial, the integration platform for agentic AI.

 repository-file

-Retrieve the content of a specific file from a repository.
+Access the content of files stored in a repository.

 URI Pattern: github://repository/{owner}/{repo}/file/{path}